sohailsomani/soso-state/README.md

 This should be done with care as it has the possibility for creating an inconsistent state.
 The idea is that the first trapdoor, if implemented, should do exactly this, but automatically.

+### Atomic updates

+To implement atomic updates (apply all changes or none), the safest thing to do would be to copy the state, apply changes to the copy and then overwrite the original state.

+As this is a performance issue, it is currently left incomplete.